pdy-sdn/pandeysudan.github.io/_pages/experience.md

 ## Research Projects:
 ## Steel Seismic Collector Connections

-I pefromed large-scale experimental testing of steel seismic collector connections in collaboration with Lehigh University team.
 This research work is a part of a larger multi-university research project, led by the University of Arizona (UA) in collaboration with Lehigh University and the University of California, San Diego (UCSD), and funded by the National Science Foundation (NSF).The research’s main objective is to advance knowledge on the seismic performance, analysis, and design of collectors in steel buildings with composite floor and roof systems.
 The research involves both computational simulation and large-scale experiments.
 I was involved with large-scale experimental testing of steel seismic collector connections, and necessary analytical work.

 ### Highlights: